GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 asked for), then provide this flag.
 Be warned that it might take longer to calculate the seeking position (very long, on some files).

-And finally we provide the position to seek to.
-Since we asked for `GST_FORMAT_TIME` , this position is in nanoseconds, so we use the `GST_SECOND` macro for simplicity.
+Finally, we provide the position to seek to.
+Since we asked for `GST_FORMAT_TIME`, the value must be in nanoseconds so we express the time in seconds, for simplicity, and then multiply by `GST_SECOND`.

 ### Message Pump

-The `handle_message` function processes all messages received through the pipeline's bus.
-ERROR and EOS handling is the same as in previous tutorials, so we skip to the interesting part:
+The `handle_message` function processes all messages received through the pipeline's bus. `ERROR` and `EOS` handling is the same as in previous tutorials, so we skip to the interesting part:

 ``` c